Chilli Con Carne warms you through on a cold winter’s evening. It has a wonderful marriage of flavours with cumin, chilli and garlic.

 What Goes Well With This?

-- Store in the fridge for up to 2 days.
-Just heat it thoroughly in a pan.
+Yes.
+Cool it before transferring to an airtight container and store in the fridge for up to 2 days.
+Heat it thoroughly in a pan.
 The flavours get better each day.

 - 1 tbsp Olive Oil